lucky-vers/Cryptonite/CTFs/KnightCTF/README.md

+> [!NOTE]
+> This is the writeup for the challenge by the name of `README`, not an actual README file.

 **Flag:** `KCTF{kud05w3lld0n3!}`

 We go the link and quickly figure out the input to the text box involves a GET request to the server.